baldwindavid/ex_waiter/README.md

 ## Warning

-This library was recently released and the API has not yet fully stabilized.
-Breaking changes will occur between minor versions prior to 1.0.
+The API for this library has not yet fully stabilized.

 ## Thanks